YukiYotsu/UHAILab/Documentation/week4report.md

 - Do you know the way to get specific CSV file (or TXT file) which has vocabulary (espacially related to programming terms, for example 'inf', 'class', and 'return')?

 ## Prospect -- what's next
+I would like to improve my test's coverage rate.
+Test code is needed along my projects which core functions developed.